Why Mahashivratri is celebrated ?

 Shiva wears a tiger skin cover on his half body with Rudraksh mala and a snake wrapped around his neck.
 He has held Chandra, moon in his long hair and controlled the flow of the holy Ganga in his Jata (long hair).
 Shiva rides on Nandi.

-Last year, I was surprised to see people sending Happy Mahashivratri messages on WhatsApp, PC, desktop, Facebook and Twitter.
+Last year, It came as surprise to see people sending Happy Mahashivratri messages on WhatsApp, PC, desktop, Facebook and Twitter.
 It came to me as a real surprise.
 Mahashivratri is not at all the day like any New Year or Valentine Day.
 It is a day of worship and being one with the creator.
-It is the time to take a deep into your own self and analyse, where you are as a human.
+A day to take a deep into your own self and analyse, where you are as a human.
 It is a time of meeting of Jiv and Shiv, Jiv is you and Shiv is the supreme power.

 Still, if you wish to send messages for Mahashivratri and wish the people around you then the best one is